Zel-hub7/Personal--Portfolio/README.md

 4. Figma

 ### Key Features <a name="key-features"></a>

-[There is a 3-stripped location panel at the right corner] -Portfolio Showcase: Explore my latest and best projects, showcasing a diverse range of skills and talents.
+1. Portfolio Showcase: Explore my latest and best projects, showcasing diverse skills and talents.
--About Me: Learn about my background, passion for design, and the value I bring to projects.
+2. About Me: Learn about my background, passion for design, and the value I bring to projects.
--Responsive Design: Enjoy a seamless browsing experience on any device, as the portfolio site adapts to various screen sizes
+3. Responsive Design: Enjoy a seamless browsing experience on any device, as the portfolio site adapts to various screen sizes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 🚀 Live Demo